bbusza/hello/README.md

 # hello

-Example C code with a Makefile
+Example C code with a Makefile yes